 Conclusion

 Organizational identity and behaviors illustrated in my organization are critical in shaping the organizational, and social culture (Stammler, 2023; Zhao, 2023; Zhang, 2023) geared towards adaptation to social change.
 Moreover, it is determined that an organization like where I work has a vast expanse of written and unwritten rules and regulations, ethical morality, or a universal template of ethical contracts and standards designed to guide the employee initiative and innovative ideas (Yeganeh, 2023), to enable such organization to succeed.
 However, the organizational infrastructure to make the right choices in their decisions, and be able to prune, and select the right applicable options, and the social, and cultural capacity to compete and navigate conflicts (Williams, 2018), make the difference.
 Staff mentoring and coaching have become indispensable tools (Carmel & Paul, 2015; Deepa & Seth, 2013) in organizational plasticity.
 These tools help to foster employee relations with the management and fellow employees.
-This study reveals the strategic relevance of recruiting or developing staff with soft skills (Majid et al. 2019), consisting of organization citizenry, emotional intelligence, mentoring and coaching, building relationships, having the right working attitudes, empathy, and a sense of initiative.
+This study reveals the strategic relevance of recruiting or developing staff with soft skills (Majid et al., 2019), consisting of organization citizenry, emotional intelligence, mentoring and coaching, building relationships, having the right working attitudes, empathy, and a sense of initiative.
 Others include innovation, integrity, and working virtues.
 Moreover, these policies are grounded in ethical standards (Marquette University, 2021; NAADAC, 2021; Josephson, 2015) that find their origins and bearings in some religious, doctrinal principles (Nichols, 2022) and practice, for sustained cultural change, capable in the existing competitive environment.

 Works Cited